phormanns/webdav-server/README.md

 ```
   -dir string
         Directory to serve from.
 Default: CWD
-  -port int
+  -addr string
-        Port to serve on.
-Default: 80 (default 80)
+        IP adress and port to serve on.
+Default: 127.0.0.1:8080
   -prefix string
         URL to strip from resource paths.
 None by default
   -url string